Patti LuPone: 1970–1979: Early roles and breakthrough

+1979–1999: Evita and Broadway stardom

 In 1979, LuPone starred in the original Broadway production of Evita, the musical based on the life of Eva Perón, composed by Andrew Lloyd Webber and Tim Rice, and directed by Harold Prince.
+She reportedly won the role over 200 auditionees, including Meryl Streep, Ann-Margret and Raquel Welch.
 Although LuPone was hailed by critics, she has since said that her time in Evita was not an enjoyable one.
 In a 2007 interview, she stated "Evita was the worst experience of my life," she said.
 "I was screaming my way through a part that could only have been written by a man who hates women.
 And I had no support from the producers, who wanted a star performance onstage but treated me as an unknown backstage.
 It was like Beirut, and I fought like a banshee."
 Despite the trouble, LuPone won her first Tony Award for Best Actress in a Musical.
+"Don't Cry For Me, Argentina", a song she performed for the show, became one of her signature songs throughout her career.
 It was not until she had reprised the role in a production in Sydney when she had finally enjoyed the part and felt comfortable singing the score.
 LuPone and her co-star, Mandy Patinkin, remained close friends both on and off the stage.